gini/gini-vision-lib-ios/Documentation/Sections/Documentation.md

 The Gini Vision Library provides components for capturing, reviewing and analyzing photos of invoices and remittance slips.

-By integrating this library into your application you can allow your users to easily take a picture of a document, review it and - by implementing the necessary callbacks - upload the document for analysis to the Gini backend.
+By integrating this library into your application you can allow your users to easily take a picture of a document, review it and getting analysis results from the Gini backend.

 The Gini Vision Library can be integrated in two ways, either by using the *Screen API* or the *Component API*.
 In the Screen API we provide pre-defined screens that can be customized in a limited way.
 The screen and configuration design is based on our long-lasting experience with integration in customer apps.
 In the Component API, we provide independent views so you can design your own application as you wish.
 We strongly recommend keeping in mind our UI/UX guidelines, however.